-To reset the control system from a lock out condition; turn the power supply off for approximately 20 seconds and then back on.
+To reset the control system from a lock out condition; turn the power supply off at the breaker for approximately 20 seconds and then back on.
 Keep in mind; if the condition that caused the Fault has not been corrected, the control system will continue to lock out.